TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/creating-a-grid.md

 #### Grid Container

 We can think about CSS Grid in terms of a container and items.
-Simply put, when you make an element into a grid container, it will “contain” the whole grid.
+Simply put, when you make an element a grid container, it will “contain” the whole grid.
 In CSS, an element is turned into a grid container with the property `display: grid` or `display: inline-grid`.

 <div class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="MWodzag" data-editable="true" data-user="dm-murphy"  data-prefill='{"tags":[],"scripts":[],"stylesheets":[]}'>
   <pre data-lang="html">&lt;div class="container">